gfbio/gfbio-data-submission/docs/setup_commands_notes.md

 - check content of .env
 - checke that .env IS NOT under version control and/or part of the next commit
-- encrypt .env (use password from password-manager)
+- encrypt .env (use password from password-manager)ssh

         gpg -vco encrypted.env.gpg .env